craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 ## `cache`

-Allows you to flush caches.
+Allows you to flush cache.

 <h3 id="cache-flush">
     <a href="#cache-flush" class="header-anchor">#</a>